 As it is, how can the world be either inconsistent or consistent?

-What we say about the world (whether in science, philosophy, mathematics, logic, fiction, etc.) may well be consistent or inconsistent (we may also say - with Spinoza later - that the world is “beautiful” or “ugly”).
+What we say about the world (whether in science, philosophy, mathematics, logic, fiction, etc.) may well be consistent or inconsistent (we may also say - with Spinoza later - that the world isn't “beautiful” or “ugly”).
 However, surely the world itself can neither be consistent nor inconsistent.

 Thus within Graham Priest's logical and dialetheic context, claims of Nature's consistency or inconsistency don't seem to make sense.
 That must surely also mean that inconsistency is neither a “negative criterion” (as Priest puts it) nor a positive criterion when it comes to Nature itself.